eta077/astro-rs/README.md

 * Original code is licensed under the MIT license
 * `astropy` is licensed under BSD-3-Clause
 * `hifitime` is licensed under Apache-2.0

+# MSRV
+This crate's Minimum Supported Rust Version is `1.60.0`.